pataruco/singularity-tag-test/applications/api/readme.md

 ## Overview

-This directory contains the .NET projects associated with the Singularity GraphQL API.
+This directory contains the .NET projects associated with the Customer Graph API which is a GraphQL API.

 The API is currently attached to an in memory database which stores `User` entities, the API features CRUD operations for interacting with these entities.